RoboSparrow/FlickrFeeds/README.md

 Work in progress - use at your own risk.

+## Get it

 Just grab the `flickr-feed.js` or `flickr-feed.min.js` from [the **dist** folder](dist/flickr.js).

+## Why Feeds?
+Flickr has an API!

+Yeah, but you need either oAuth or an api key, which makes it neccessary to pipe your requests through a server-side proxy.
+Via the public feeds you can access (limited) data without either of them.

 @TODO: document .raw() and Data/DataItem methods